 Roundup service operates within Clovis Monday through Friday, 6:15 A.M. to 7:15 P.M. and weekends from 7:30 A.M. to 3:00 P.M.
-Service to Fresno is available Monday through Friday, 7:00 A.M. to 5:00 P.M and in a limited capacity on Saturday in accordance with the ADA 3⁄4 mile rule.
-Reservations can be made from the day prior to the trip up to fourteen (14) days in advance.
+Service to Fresno is available Monday through Friday, 7:00 A.M. to 5:00 P.M and in a limited capacity on Saturday in accordance with the ADA 3/4 mile rule.
+Reservations can be made for the same day or up to fourteen (14) days in advance based on vehicle availability.
+Current software technology allows passengers to submit a request for same-day service and the request may be scheduled based on vehicle availability.